 Earn from internet research

-Internet businesses such as 63336 (formerly known as AQA) are occasionally on the lookout for researchers.
+Internet businesses such as 63336 (which used to be known as AQA) are occasionally on the lookout for researchers.

 It works like this: a customer searches for the answer to any random question by sending a text to researchers - you - who reply with the answer.

 How much?
-You'll be paid roughly 25p per question, and some can take just a few moments to answer, meaning that experienced researchers could rake in up to £2,000 - though of course, it depends how much time you're prepared to put in.
+You'll be paid 40p per question, and some can take just a few moments to answer.
+How much you earn depends on how much time you're prepared to put in.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Be a web-based researcher discussion.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the Be a web-based researcher discussion.

 Do some freelance work